jishanshaikh4/lib-algo/README.md

 I'm willing to accept contributions from open source developers.
 What you have to do is simply fork this repository, made changes to it, and leave a pull request.
 Anybody can contribute to this repository following industry ethics.

 ## License
-This project is licensed under MIT Licence.
+This library is licensed under MIT Licence.
 You can not use, re-modify, distribute, etc. for commercial purposes.
 Read more about licence [here](https://en.wikipedia.org/wiki/MIT_License).

-    Copyright 2017-Present.
-Ankit Chouhan & Jishan Shaikh.
+    Copyright 2018-Present.
+Jishan Shaikh.

     MIT License